Information for Health Professionals

 Community and Public Health provides information and advice to health professionals such as GPs, nurses and midwives on:

 - notifiable and respiratory diseases in the community, and

 - research exploring the issues impacting on the health of the community; and

 - submissions on proposed or existing policies and legislation affecting public health.

-The Health Act 1956 requires medical practices and other agencies or institutions, to report some specific diseases or illnesses to the local Medical Officer of Health.
+The Health Act 1956 requires some specific diseases or illnesses to be reported to the local Medical Officer of Health.